dsvinod90/java_tuts/Concepts/src/Class.md

 ```java
 Car tesla = new Car();
 ```
+`Car tesla` -> Declaration of variable named tesla with an objct of type Car

+`new` -> Instantiation; Java keyword that creates an object

+`Car()` -> Initialization; The call to constructor which initializes the new object

 Here we are calling an empty constructor defined in the class `Car`.
 We don't have to explicitly define an empty constructor in a class.
 It is taken by default when an object is initialized.
 Let's take a look at defining constructors for our `Car` class: